dbojadzic/Guitar-Tuner/README.md

 Embedded Systems Class, ETF Sarajevo, June 2017 By Dejan Aćimović (@DejanAcimovic) and Damir Bojadžić

-Note recognition implemented using DTF.
+Note recognition implemented using DFT.

 For a preview of how the project looks, check out the following link: https://www.youtube.com/watch?v=95NYA376KpY